naiades-jsi/documentation/README.md

 influx bucket create -n carouge -o naiades_org -r 0
 ```

+### Integrated Chronograph

+Data can be accesed via integrated viewer at http://localhost:8086 (Chronograph).

 ### Obtaining InfluxDB Token

 Token can be obtained on IRCAI machine in the InfluxDB container.
 User has to identify InfluxDB docekr file by runing `docker ps`.
 The result would usually be something like this: